area17/time/README.md

 ### v3.0.2

 * using SVG use to repeat icons rather than have an animated safe list.
 First step to icon optimisation.

+### v3.0.5

+* added Los Angeles as Myles is out in LA
+* renamed Memphis to Jackson as Tim is in Jackson TN and not Memphis TN

 ## 2017 Refresh 1 (v2)